ToshioCP/Gtk4-tutorial/src/sec7.src.md

 tfv/tfv3.c
 @@@

-Save it as `tfv3.c`.
-The source code can be found at [/src/tfv/tfv3.c](tfv/tfv3.c) in this repository.
+The source code is located at [/src/tfv/tfv3.c](tfv/tfv3.c) in the repository.
 Compile and run it.

 ~~~